Westpac defers payout as profit slides

-Westpac has deferred a decision on paying an interim dividend to shareholders after posting a 70 per cent drop in first-half cash earnings following a hefty impairment charge due to the coronavirus outbreak.
+Westpac has joined rival ANZ in deferring payment of an interim dividend to shareholders after posting a first-half profit slide following hefty impairment charges related mainly to the COVID-19 pandemic.

 Net profit was down 62 per cent to $1.19 billion.